AI Football GGO: Overseas broadcast

 The original firework lit up the sky of Hangzhou in the evening of April 28.
 The 6th China International Cartoon and Animation Festival, which is the most eye-catching and popular cartoon festival in China, opened in Hangzhou Huanglong Stadium.

 AI Football GGO premiered in the Philippines premiered on July 20, 2010, on Hero TV and in India in Malayalam in April 2020.
 An English dub debuted in South Africa on July 10, 2010, on e.tv.
 In Singapore, Okto began airing the show in May 2012.
 The series ran between October 6, 2013, and April 5, 2014, on Eleven in Australia.
 In the United States, the show debuted on Primo TV alongside the channel's launch in January 2017.
 The second season debuted in April 2020.
 The first season began streaming on Tubi TV in Canada and the United States on September 12, 2020.
+Later, it premiered in Portugal on June 10, 2024 on SIC K.